 Students are encouraged to complete the lower and upper division core courses early in their program, as these courses will provide a foundation to enhance subsequent course work.
 Global Health majors should complete the upper division core courses, GLBH 181, GLBH 148

 *courses are subject to change, please check back frequently

-GLBH 20.
-Intro to Global Health (*Two sections offered - Murto & Santillanes)
+GLBH 20 (*Two sections - Murto & Santillanes)

 |Upper Division Core||

 GLBH/ANSC 148 (Staff)